Paul Goldschmidt Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 26th across all league pitching staffs.
+- The Mets' 4.64 team ERA ranks 26th across all MLB pitching staffs.

-- Mets pitchers combine to give up the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to surrender 94 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Megill (5-4) gets the starting nod for the Mets in his 14th start of the season.
-He has a 5.14 ERA in 63 2/3 innings pitched, with 49 strikeouts.

-- In his last time out on Friday, the right-hander tossed 3 2/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the righty tossed seven innings against the Pittsburgh Pirates, allowing no earned runs while surrendering two hits.

-- The 27-year-old has an ERA of 5.14, with 7 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .287 batting average against him.
+- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
+Opponents have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.